ii887522/hydro/docs/any/IDManager.md

 # IDManager
-It manages and recycles id numbers to be used for any purposes so that id numbers will not become depleted if users keep retrieving and discarding id numbers.
+Manages and recycles id numbers to be used for any purposes so that id numbers will not become depleted if users keep retrieving and discarding id numbers.

 ## Table of contents
 - [next](https://github.com/ii887522/hydro/blob/master/docs/any/IDManager.md#next)